miot-org/specification/src/specification/ortac-specification.md

 2. MINOR version is incremented when functionality is added in a backwards compatible manor
 3. PATCH is incremented for backward compatible bug fixes

 The versioning applies to all parts of this specification as a whole including the Ortac Resource Service and the context specifications.
-Backwards compatible changes to the ortac-resources (ie principally additions and fixes to contexts, instances, quantities and kinds) are to be regarded as bug fixes.
+Backwards compatible changes to the resources (ie principally additions and fixes to contexts, instances, quantities and kinds) are to be regarded as bug fixes.

 Within the specification there are parts which have their own versioning.
 These are:
 - locale JSON file format - see ./locale.schema.json for specification
-- resource JSON file format - see ./schemas/ortac-resources.schema.json
+- resource JSON file format - see ./schemas/resources.schema.json
 - resources api version - the version number of the resources api will also be reflected in the version number of api-quantities.schema.json and api-version.schema.json

 :::{note}